 Me: Do you know how much butter goes into that dough?
 You might as well eat a whole slab of butter!
 No, I’m making us a healthier dinner.

 HD: Okay, but then if we get into this healthy eating binge you’re dreaming of, then you do realize that we have to cut down on munchies, right?
 That means our Friday night ritual of movies and finger-food is gonna change.
 Which also means that World Cup party you’re planning to host can’t have those little treats you’ve planned.
 And that means you won’t be able to blog about them.
 I’m sure they’ll taste great, but your readers will just have to do without them.
 Well, I guess they can surely look forward to your boiled cauliflower recipe!

 Me: Wait, I won’t be able to blog about them?

 An hour later, I couldn’t help but notice the mile long smile on Hubby Dear’s face as he bit into his Panner Pocket.
 We were nestled on our couch in front of the big screen TV watching our favourite movie.
 The cauliflower, if you’re wondering, is happily sitting in my fridge waiting to be turned into a lip-smacking snack in coming days.

 And the weight thingie?
 Eh!
 Who says I’m out of shape?
 Round is a shape!!

 Prep time: 25 min | Cooking time: 15-20 min | Makes: 8 medium sized treats

 salt, to taste

-PREHEAT oven to 375 degrees.
-Separate cresent triangles as directed.
+Preheat oven to 375 degrees.
+Separate crescent triangles as directed.
 For each triangle, adding a little flour if needed, roll out dough to expand in size, while keeping the same triangular shape.